 3. A pathway to career development

-Professor Wiliam’s now famous phrase that “every teacher needs to improve, not because they are not good enough but because they can be even better” was forefront in our minds as we considered the early career development and ongoing career pathways of teachers.
-Some teachers who seem to be doing all right in the classroom will nonetheless benefit from structure and support that allow them to master their craft and choose their own area of expertise.
+Professor Dylan Wiliam’s now-famous phrase that “every teacher needs to improve, not because they are not good enough but because they can be even better” was forefront in our minds as we considered the early career development and ongoing career pathways of teachers.
+Some teachers who seem to be doing alright in the classroom will nonetheless benefit from structure and support that allow them to master their craft and choose their own area of expertise.

 With a number of new initiatives and changes in curriculum, assessment and policy, you would be forgiven for rolling your eyes throughout the preceding paragraphs.
 Perhaps these plans fill you with concern at another box to tick, giving you even more workload on an already full plate.